sulpub/linux_informations/README.md

 Nota : if the local file ~/.asoundrc exist, it have more priority.
 ```

-## ISSUE 8 : Cahnge icon login Lubuntu sous XFCE
+## ISSUE 8 : Change the icon of the login on Lubuntu under XFCE
 ```
 Place an icon in PNG format on the home directory of the user.
 Rename it to .face
-That all
+That's all.
 ```

 # linux_informations